 If you need a friendly face to say hello to, or maybe you are experiencing some difficulties with your course or your peers and want a listening ear, you can also contact your Student Engagement Officer to be put in touch with a college buddy or email email@example.com.

 During your first week in College you will be given an ID card and a College wristband.
 You are expected to wear your wristband as this demonstrates your entitlement to be in College.
 You are expected to carry your ID card on you at all times whilst on College premises and you will need to show this on request by a staff member.
 The College will conduct regular checks to ensure that everyone on campus is a College student.

 Staff will also wear a staff ID badge and visitors wear a visitor badge.
 Anyone not wearing a badge, wristband or be able to show their ID card will be asked to explain who they are and why they are in College and taken to Reception.
 In this way we can ensure that the College is a safe environment for you to study in.
 You will also need your ID badge to access printing and photocopying equipment.
-For guidelines about activating your ID badge on the printers and photocopiers click here.
+Our webpage explains how to activate your ID badge on the printers and photocopiers.

 If you lose your badge you will have to pay £3 for another.
 Look after your ID badge and if you lose it, report your loss to Customer Student Services immediately or someone else may use your print credit!

 You will also need to show your ID card, to prove you are a student, when attending College parties and college arranged events.

 The College cannot take responsibility for any equipment, materials or property that you may leave at any of the campuses / centres.
 The College carries no insurance for loss or damage to personal property.
 You would be wise, therefore, to take out your own insurance.

 If you lose your belongings then go to Reception to see if it has been handed in.